forbesus/python-password-generator/README.md

 Notes:
 -> We do not save any user generated passwords.
 -> Colorama does not belong to me and it's added to the repository because I got some import error.
-Your help would be amazing as I'm still a non-professional programer
+Your help would be amazing as I'm still a non-professional programer.
+-> Generated passwords can be viewed in the empty file generatedPasswords.log, Do not edit or write anything on this folder.
+-> words in salts.txt are set as default and only for prefrences and can be editable if you want to edit the salts to be added to your generated passwords.
--> I love you
+-> I love you.